tlevine/dada.pink/data/index.md

 becomes a formal academic discipline and data scientists finally find jobs as academics, we might have to come up with a new name for the people who want to be academics but can't find work.

+Also, I imagine that these dynamics within data science exist in other hot fields, so we can probably forsee the changes in data science by looking at patterns in other fields.

 ## See also